How to Regain Trust in Your Relationship

 Put Down Your Phone!

-In this age of technology and cell phones, it is likely that many of your indiscretions took place
+In this age of technology and cell phones, many of your indiscretions likely took place

 over your phone.
 Did you carry your phone everywhere?
 Did you refuse to let anyone else